Ahn Sung-ki: Recognition

-A much respected figure in the film industry, Ahn is often dubbed "the nation's actor" by the media, although he himself has stated that he prefers being known simply as another film actor.
-He has been described as an actor "who boasts a truly diverse and vast filmography that changes with the times."
-He has served as Vice President and President of the Korean Film Actors Association.
+A much respected figure in the film industry, Ahn is often dubbed the "Nation's Actor" by the media, although he himself stated that he prefers being known simply as another film actor.
+He has been described as an actor "who boasts a truly diverse and vast filmography that changes with the times".
+He served as vice president and president of the Korean Film Actors Association.

 In 2008, he received the Nikkei Asia Prize in Culture and Community.

-On 23 June 2012, Ahn and Lee Byung-hun became some of the first Korean actors to leave their hand and foot prints on the forecourt of Grauman's Chinese Theatre in Hollywood, Los Angeles.
+On June 23, 2012, Ahn and Lee Byung-hun became the first actors from Asia to leave their hand and foot prints on the forecourt of Grauman's Chinese Theatre in Hollywood, Los Angeles.
 He was recommended by the Korean Film Producers Association for his body of work.

 In 2013, Ahn was awarded the Order of Cultural Merit (Eungwan, 2nd Class) by the Ministry of Culture, Sports and Tourism.

-Personal life
+Personal life and death

-Ahn is close friends with singer-songwriter Cho Yong-pil.
+Ahn was close friends with singer-songwriter Cho Yong-pil.
 They were childhood friends and schoolmates at the now-defunct Kyungdong Middle School and remained friends even though they attended different high schools.

 Ahn married sculptor and university professor Oh So-yeong in 1985 at Myeongdong Cathedral.
 They have two sons, one of whom married at the same venue the day after his parents' 33rd wedding anniversary.
-A devout Catholic, Ahn was one of 30 Catholic celebrities who appeared in the 2014 music video for the digital single "Koinonia" to commemorate Pope Francis's visit to South Korea, the first time in 19 years that the pope visited Asia.
+A devout Catholic, Ahn was one of 30 Catholic celebrities who appeared in the 2014 music video for the digital single "Koinonia" to commemorate the visit of Pope Francis to South Korea, the first time in 19 years that the pope visited Asia.

 Because of his ability to speak several foreign languages, UNICEF appointed Ahn as a representative, and his image is often seen in advertisements on planes travelling to Korea.

+In 2019, Ahn was diagnosed with blood cancer.
+In December 2025, he was hospitalized in critical condition after choking on food at his residence.
+Ahn died at Soonchunhyang University Hospital in Seoul, on January 5, 2026, at the age of 74.

+South Korean President Lee Jae-myung said Ahn Sung-ki "left a great footprint in Korean film history" and added that he did not "discriminate between the lead and supporting roles".

+Tribute

+In a special program in collaboration with the Korean Film Archive to revisit his life, the 31st Busan International Film Festival will present six films in its run in October 2026.